-"We couldn't just apparate here, could we?"
-He muttered miserablely, holding his stomach as he headed down the hall, face a rather gross shade of green.
-"No, we just had to take that muggle contraption you call an automodel..."
+"We couldn't've just apparate here, could we?"
+He muttered miserably, holding his stomach as he headed down the hall.
+His face was a rather off-shade green.
+"No, we had to take that muggle contraption you call an automodel..."

-"Automobile!"
-Lily corrected as she headed in the opposite direction, towards Petunia's dressing room.
-They had made it to the church a bit late because James was reluctant to get in the car.
-He had never heard of a car, much less even seen a car before.
+"Automobile," Lily corrected as she headed in the opposite direction, towards Petunia's dressing room.
+They made it to the church a bit late because James was reluctant to get in the car.
+He'd never ridden in one before.
 So, when she explained to him that her father would be driving them to the church, James asked why they couldn't just apparate.
-Of course, her father asked how apparation worked and Lily cursed James inwardly.
-After having a long explanation of how apparation worked, they all finally got in the car (Lily had to push James in and lock all the doors).
+Her father asked how apparation worked, which made Lily curse James inwardly.
+She loved explaining magic to her parents, but now was not the time.
+Finally, after essentially pushing James into the car and locking the doors, they headed to the church.

 Lily held her hand up to knock on Petunia's dressing room door, but stopped at the sound of screeching.
 It was very familiar screeching.

-The door suddenly burst open and Marian, one of Petunia's snooty bridesmaids, ran past her, sobbing.
+The door suddenly burst open and Marian, Petunia's snooty Maid of Honor, ran past her, sobbing.
 Lily watched her with exasperation.
-People got way too emotional at wedding's.
-Or, at least, they did at Petunia's wedding.
+People were way too emotional at weddings.
+Or, at least, they were at Petunia's wedding.
 She shook her head and walked into the dressing room cautiously.

 "LILY!
 WHERE IS MY BOUQUET?
 I CAN'T WALK DOWN THE AISLE WITHOUT A BOUQUET!
 YOU ALWAYS RUIN EVERYTHING!
-I DON'T KNOW HOW I LET MOTHER TALK ME INTO MAKING YOU MY MAID OF HONOR!"
+I DON'T KNOW HOW I LET MOTHER TALK ME INTO MAKING YOU A BRIDE'S MAID!"

 "Your bouquet is right here!
 Merlin..."

-"DON'T YOU BRING UP THAT FREAKISH NAME -...
-I mean, er," Petunia smiled painfully as she glanced over at her other bridesmaid (also snooty), "Just be quiet.
+"DON'T YOU BRING UP THAT FREAKISH NAME - I mean, er," Petunia smiled painfully as she glanced over at her other bridesmaid, "Just be quiet.
 I need peace right now.
 And WHERE did Marian go?"
 Petunia sniffled and promptly burst into tears.
-"MY DAY IS RUIN!
-I'M A BRIDESMAID SHORT AND I CAN'T FIND MY EARRINGS AND--"
+"MY DAY IS RUINED!
+I'M WITHOUT MY MAID OF HONOR AND I CAN'T FIND MY EARRINGS AND-"

 Petunia didn't say anything, only took the earrings and began putting them on.

-"Yes, well, Remus came down with a cold and there was an escort situation and-"
+"Yes, well, my date came down with a cold -"

-"I thought I told you not to bring anyone from your-- school, Lily."
+"Potter…" Petunia muttered absently.
+She suddenly went rigid.
+Growing up with Lily, she had heard her sister mention that name before.
+"I thought I told you not to bring anyone from your… school, Lily."
 Petunia stated icily.
 There was panic in her eyes.
-Oh no, now there were two freaks here.
+Now there were two freaks here.
 Her wedding was turning out to be a disaster.

-Petunia's eyes narrowed.
+Petunia's eyes narrowed further.
 They flickered to Lily's hair.
-"Your hair isn't up."
+"And your hair isn't up."

 "Speaking of hair, why don't I help you do yours, Pet?
-I haven't done your hair since you were a little girl."
-Their mother cut in, already sensing a fight.
+I haven't done your hair since you were a little girl," their mother cut in before Petunia could say more.

-Lily saw this as a chance to get out.
-"Mother, I think I'll go find Marian.
+Lily saw this as a chance to get out, "Mother, I think I'll go find Marian.
 She looked a little, er, upset when she left."
-That was an understatement.
 Other then finding Marian, Lily supposed she had ought to find James as well.
 Can't leave him unsupervised for too long...

 "Good idea, Lily.
 Now, how would you like your hair?"

-"You're welcome."
-Lily muttered sarcastically.
+"You're welcome," Lily muttered cheerfully.
 She heard Marian knock on Petunia's door.
-Soon after there was a outburst of chatter and laughter.
+Soon after there was a burst of chatter and laughter.
 Things were settling down in Petunia's dressing room ... for now.
-The monster was tamed; her mother was doing her hair, no freakish sister in proximity, and all bridesmaid's were accounted for.
+The monster was tamed; her mother was doing her hair, no freakish sister in close proximity, and all of her bridal party was accounted for.

 After following her own directions, Lily made it to the men's bathroom and knocked.
 "James?
-James, are you alright?
-You had better not be blowing up the toilet-"
+James, are you all right?"

 "Oh!
 Hello, Mr. Madison..."

 "Would you happen to know if there was a boy in there?
-About seventeen years old, tall and lanky?
+About seventeen-years-old, tall and lanky?
 Messy dark hair?
 Glasses?
-Possibly throwing up?"
+Possibly vomiting?"